abhihyder/json-response/README.md

 ```php
     return JsonResponse::statusCode($myStatusCode)->withHeader(array $header)->success('Your message');
 ```
+#### Note
-#### Note that the statusCode() method will not effect when chaining with created method or any available error methods
+The statusCode() method will not effect when chaining with created method or any available error methods

 ### Response